Amazon S3 Server-Side Encryption Types

 Decryption:

-The file is decrypted automatically when you request it - Amazon S3 reads decryption key from the metadata and decrypts it using S3 Master Key, the resulting key is used to decrypt the file which is served back to the customer.
+decrypts it using S3 Master Key, the resulting key is used to decrypt the file which is served back to the customer.

 Encryption with CMKs stored in AWS KMS (SSE-KMS)

-Server-Side Encryption with Customer Master Keys (CMKs) stored in AWS Key Management Service (SSE-KMS) provides you with more flexibility regarding the keys - you can create, rotate, and disable customer managed CMKs.
-You can also define access controls and audit the customer managed CMKs.
+provides you with more flexibility regarding the keys - you can create, rotate, and disable customer

 Encryption:

-When you upload the file to SSE-KMS enabled bucket, S3 requests encryption key from KMS, KMS generates encryption key and sends it back to S3, Amazon S3 uses generated encryption key to encrypt the file.
-Encrypted file is stored on the disk, the encryption key is encrypted itself using the CMK and stored with the file in metadata.
+and sends it back to S3, Amazon S3 uses generated encryption key to encrypt the file.
+Encrypted file is stored

 Decryption:

-When you request the file Amazon S3 reads the decryption key from the metadata and decrypts it using CMK, the resulting key is used to decrypt the file which is served back to the customer.
+decrypts it using CMK, the resulting key is used to decrypt the file which is served back to the customer.

 Amazon Managed CMKs vs Customer Managed CMKs